 Mission accomplished, right?
 Well, not necessarily.
 Using a single switch causes the pump to be turning on and off far too often.
 In its worst instance, this is referred to as "chatter," when turbulence causes the float switch to bounce back and forth between open and closed.
 This is no way to treat a pump, as it greatly increases wear and tear, and causes the pump to overheat.

-To solve this problem, we need to move to our next option - a switch with hysteresis.
+To solve this problem, we need to move to our next option - a system with hysteresis.
 But before we get any further, let's define the term "hysteresis".

 1. The lag in response exhibited by a body in reacting to changes in the forces, especially magnetic forces, affecting it.
 Compare magnetic hysteresis.

 2. the phenomenon exhibited by a system, often a ferromagnetic or imperfectly elastic material, in which the reaction of the system to changes is dependent upon its past reactions to change.

 Clear as mud, right?
 To put it simply, hysteresis in pump station control puts an end to chatter.
 It means that once the pump starts, it's not going to stop for a while.
 This is accomplished with multiple switch points and a relay controller or PLC.

 To make hysteresis work with your basic float switch, you are going to need more than one.
 The first float switch, which is activated at higher levels, is used to start the pump, while a second float, which is activated at lower levels, is used to stop the pump.
 This configuration provides hysteresis, but requires two float switches, which increases cost and maintenance concerns.